Jamaica

 2023 - 2025

-This project aims to harmonize LGBTI activism with the fundamentals of religion, acceptance and compassion in Jamaica and Fiji.
+This project aims to harmonize LGBTI activism with the fundamentals of religion, acceptance and compassion in Jamaica.

 This project will focus primarily on the following: